Jeremy has been practising in Criminal Law for 35 years. His experience of Crime is second-to-none.

 Jeremy is known for his good humour and is regularly thanked by clients for his frank advice and down-to-earth approach.
 He can be combative in court when the occasion demands and never gives up without having made a real effort.
 Where he cannot win a case at trial, he is adept at negotiating a good deal for his clients.
 He takes great pride in his written work and is never at a loss for an opinion on almost anything.

 Criminal Bar Association

 BSc (Hons.)
 Cardiff

 Direct Access qualified

-R-v-Knipe EWCA, in which a Sexual Offences Prevention Order was successfully appealed on the grounds that its ambit was too wide;
+R. v.
+Knipe EWCA where a Sexual Offences Prevention Order was successfully appealed on the grounds that its ambit was too wide.